moustafa991982/Cpyr/docs/NVIDIA_Metropolis_Briefing.md

 ```

 **Why this satisfies SOTIF Zone 2 reduction**: The three channels fail independently.
 CPYR fails when the hazard is not reflected in network signals.
 Traffic Vision fails when the anomaly is not visible in video (e.g., night, occlusion).
 V2X fails when communication is unavailable.
 The probability that all three simultaneously encounter the same unknown triggering condition is the product of their individual Zone 2 exposure rates — a formal, auditable reduction in residual risk.

+**Auditability — the continuous evidence stream**
+Both channels in MISV produce continuous anomaly scores, not binary decisions.
+Every frame of every drive produces a logged score from both channels independent of whether an alert was raised.
+This is the direct, auditable input that ISO 21448 clause 9 (evaluation of residual risk) calls for — a continuous numerical record of how far each observed scene deviated from each system's learned normal model.
+A reviewer can replay any time period, re-threshold the same scores under different operating-point assumptions, and reproduce the safety case quantitatively rather than trusting the binary alarm output.

 **The V2X layer** connects directly to the scenario demonstrated in the SAE paper: the vehicle approaching from behind (which contributed to the collision) is a participant in V2X.
 Its speed increase as it fills the gap is detectable via V2X before it is visible on camera.
 V2X provides the earliest possible warning; Traffic Vision confirms it visually; CPYR confirms it at the network/control level.